Gzip

 • .fr 1.6%

-The primary market segments for websites utilizing Gzip include business, marketing and merchandising, and online shopping.
+The primary market segments for websites utilizing Gzip include business, online shopping, and education and reference.

 • Business 17.8%